This is what I call Spaghetti Analytics. It works for a team of one, but it breaks for a team of ten.

-To build a modern, scalable tech stack, you need to stop treating SQL like a scripting language and start treating it like Software Engineering.
-That is what dbt (data build tool) does.
-It allows you to apply version control, modularity, testing, and documentation to your data pipeline.
+To build a modern, scalable data stack, you need to stop treating SQL like a scripting language and start treating it like software engineering.
+That is what dbt (data build tool) enables: SQL transformations developed using software engineering practices like modularity, testing, documentation, and Git-based version control.

 with source as (